dannyhlee/training-code/review-answers-wk2.md

 #### What is multiplicity?
 Examples of 1-to-1, 1-to-N, N-to-N?

+With the realm of database system and data modelling, specifically UML,  the multiplicity attribute of a relationship specifics the cardinality (or number of instances) of an entityType to instances of another entityType.
+Some multiplicities are:
+- 1 to 1 ( A user to their configuration file)
+- 1 to N (or many) (a celebrity to their fans)
+- Many to Many (students and courses)

 #### What is cardinality?

+Is the measure of the number of elements in a set, basically how many elements of a set.
+Cardinalities are a term used in ER models (Entity relationship model) to relate the minimum and maximum cardinality between two related entities.
+Some ratios are:
+- m:n - many to many
+- m:1 - many to one
+- 1:n - one to many
+- 1:1 - one to one

 #### What are some advantages of handling document relationships by embedding documents?

+Some advantages of embedding related documents within one another is that

 #### Disadvantages of the same?

 #### What about handling document relationships using references -- advantages and disadvantages?
 #### What is an Index?
 #### What advantages does creating an Index give us?
 Disadvantages?